All Episodes

 One thing I always hate is this circular firing squad among conservatives.

-Like, for example, I there are people in radio and on TV that probably agree with 85% of what I say, but hate my guts.
+Like, for example, there are people in radio and on TV that probably agree with 85% of what I say, but hate my guts.

-And my attitude is okay, look if we agree on 85%, we probably agree that the country needs to be saved, and we agree on conservative principles.
+And my attitude is: okay, look, if we agree on 85%, we probably agree that the country needs to be saved, and we agree on conservative principles.

 You can hate my guts all you want, but I can acknowledge that they're doing good work for the country by standing up for the principles that will make the country strong.

-It's not a batter matter of who's right, it's a matter of what's right.
+It's not a matter of who's right.

 You know, what are the answers?